ferrolho/feup-sdis/cloud-canvas/docs/proposal_t1g05.md

 The group proposes to develop a cross-platform collaborative drawing application.

-The application will have *two main screens*: a *main menu* screen and a *room* screen.
+The application will have two main screens: a *main menu* screen and a *room* screen.
 In the **main menu**, users will be able to *join* existing rooms, or to *create* new rooms.
-After having joined or created a room, users are presented with the **room screen**.
+Users are presented with the **room screen** after having joined or created a room.
 Each room has a *canvas* where its users will be able to draw, sketch, or paint collaboratively with each other.
-The canvas of each room is unique, and therefore what is drawn in the canvas of a room, is not drawn on any other canvas of other rooms.
+The canvas of each room is unique, and therefore what is drawn in the canvas of a room is not drawn on any other canvas of other rooms.

 ## Main Features